WheezyBaton/RestaurantOrderKiosk/README.md

 ## 📄 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [MIT License](https://opensource.org/licenses/MIT) for more information.